Custom HTML filters

 - Use `window.DirectualFilter.props` to access current state and available fields

-- Call `window.DirectualFilter.emit(dqlString)` to apply filters
+- Call `window.DirectualFilter.emit(dqlString, sortOptions)` to apply filters and sorting

 - DQL (Directual Query Language) format: `'fieldName' operator 'value'`